 Some companies take a more straightforward approach and decide to hand out free samples of their product.
 Both of these are great ways to get noticed and get people talking.

-Companies can also activate a brand in store, if they own or are sold in a store, of course.
+Companies can also activate a brand in-store, if they own or are sold in a store, of course.
 This gives interactivity and an almost personal feel to the brand’s potential customers and helps them to engage more with whatever the company is trying to promote.
 We’ve all seen big name brands opting for this approach, particularly around Christmas and other special occasions when they take the opportunity to generate interest in a new product by having an in-store feature or event.

 Once a brand is activated and people know about it, then comes the hard part of making sure that the level of brand awareness stays high and that people remain interested in what the brand has to offer.

-Funnily enough, one thing I realized when typing up this post is how similar wedding event management is to brand activation - both require a clear identity to be communicated to the audience, both involve creating an unforgettable experience and both need to expand on that experience to continue with a lifetime of development and engagement - it’s just that on one hand it’s a couple who are setting out on a joint life together and on the other it’s a brand that is establishing itself as a vital part of consumer consciousness.
+Funnily enough, one thing I realized when typing up this post is how similar wedding event management is to brand activation - both require a clear identity to be communicated to the audience, both involve creating an unforgettable experience and both need to expand on that experience to continue with a lifetime of development and engagement - it’s just that on one hand it’s a couple who is setting out on a life together and on the other it’s a brand that is establishing itself as a vital part of consumer consciousness.

 This is what I've learned from Alt Summit and I can’t wait to return next year.